kanaria69/Mainecoco/README.md

-## What don't watermelons get married?
-Because they cantaloupe.
+## Why did the melons plan a big wedding?
+Because they cantaloupe!